dCache/dcache-s3-plugin/README.md

-Nearline Storage Plugin for dCache
+S3 Nearline Storage Plugin for dCache
 ==================================

-This is nearline storage plugin for dCache.

-To compile the plugin, run:

-    mvn package

-This produces a tarball in the `target` directory containing the plugin.
+This plugin enables dCache to flush, stage and remove files to and from an S3-endpoint.

 Using the plugin with dCache
 ----------------------------

-To use this plugin with dCache, place the directory containing this file in /usr/local/share/dcache/plugins/ on a dCache pool.
+To use this plugin with dCache, unzip the .tar.gz-file to */usr/local/share/dcache/plugins/* on a dCache pool.
 Restart the pool to load the plugin.

 To verify that the plugin is loaded, navigate to the pool in the dCache admin shell and issue the command:

     hsm show providers

-The plugin should be listed.
+The plugin should be listed as `org.dcache.nearline-s3`

-To activate the plugin, create an HSM instance using:
+To activate the plugin, create an HSM instance and pass the endpoint, access- and secret-key with it.
+There are two ways to do this:

+Pass the information as key-value-pair while creating the plugin, like this:

+    hsm create osm <name> org.dcache.nearline-s3 -endpoint=<endpoint-url> -access_key=<access-key> -secret_key=<secret-key>

+Or create a .properties-file, which contains the information, and pass the location to the HSM instance:

-    hsm create osm name org.dcache.nearline.test-s3-plugin [-key=value]...
+    hsm create osm <name> org.dcache.nearline-s3 -conf_file=<path-to-.properties-file>

-Make sure to provide your endpoint, access- and private-key to the plugin as the creation will fail otherwise.
-You can do this by providing the key-value-pairs to the comment listed above or using the .properties-file in directory defaults.
+The .properties-file has to contain the following information:

+    endpoint=<endpoint-url>
+    access_key=<access-key>
+    secret_key=<secret-key>